SuhasKrishna07/Vision/README.md

 The Sustainable Development Goals (SDGs) are a series of 17 interconnected global goals established by the United Nations General Assembly (UN-GA) in 2015 and targeted to be realised by 2030.

-The main vision is to conserve the natural resources and make our ecosystem better.
+Our main vision is to conserve the natural resources and make our ecosystem better.

 The five principles of sustainable development are as follows:
 1.Conservation of the ecosystem or the environment.